 3. Application Condition (enzyme concentration, temperature, and time duration) Selection

-（1）Construct enzyme solution at different concentrations using distilled water and infiltrate the mold paper mockup sample inside for 30 minutes at 35℃.
+（1）Construct enzyme solution at different concentrations using distilled water and infiltrate the mold-stained paper mockup sample inside for 30 minutes at 35℃.
 The enzyme solution was removed using distilled water siphoning.
 After air dried, the paper's properties were tested.
 The results can be seen in Fig.2.